Gradient-based Bi-level Optimization for Deep Learning: A Survey: Introduction

-In this survey, we focus on gradient-based bi-level optimization on deep neural networks with an explicitly defined objective function.
+In this survey, we mainly focus on gradient-based bi-level optimization regarding deep neural networks with an explicitly defined objective function.
 This survey aims to guide researchers on their research problems involving bi-level optimization.
-We first define notations and give a formal definition of gradient-based bi-level optimization in Section \ref{def}.
-We then propose a new taxonomy in terms of task formulation in Section~\ref{task formulation} and ways to compute the hypergradient of the outer variable in Section~\ref{optimization}.
-This taxonomy provides guidance to researchers on how to formulate a task as a bi-level optimization problem and how to solve this problem.
-Last, we conclude the survey with promising future directions on science problems~(AI4Science) in Section~\ref{sec: conclusion}.
+We first define notations and give a formal definition of gradient-based bi-level optimization in Section~\ref{def}.
+We then propose a new taxonomy in terms of task formulation in Section~\ref{task formulation} and methods to compute the hypergradient of the outer variable in Section~\ref{optimization}.
+This taxonomy provides guidance to researchers on the criteria and procedures to formulate a task as a bi-level optimization problem and how to solve this problem.
+Last, we conclude the survey with two promising future directions in Section~\ref{sec: conclusion}.